kwahoo2/johny5/README.md

  The file can be viewed on Gear VR using Samsung VR (Milk VR) software.
  If you want publish it on Youtube, you have to inject VR180 metadata using this [spatial-media](https://github.com/Vargol/spatial-media) script.

  [Here is a test video on Youtube](https://www.youtube.com/watch?v=YAmRJcZcyMs) It can be viewed using carboard mode.
-If you use Gear VR, then you can watch the video inside Samsung Internet - fullscreen and 180 degrees SBS mode have to be nabled.
+If you use Gear VR, then you can watch the video inside Samsung Internet - fullscreen and 180 degrees SBS mode have to be enabled.